Compensation principles

 Salary and Ladder relationship

 Within each ladder level, we have a salary band.
 We have a band for each level because it is impossible to be 100% fair and objective every moment we observe the ladder.
-The positioning of a person in the salary band is not a direct proxy for its positioning within the ladder level.
-Each person has their history, past salary, seniority, and performances that must be considered.
-We could have a person that is top of the Eng3 salary band but is far from being promoted to Eng4 and vice-versa.
-What we value is the trajectory, so if a person is making significant improvements, it will have the proper reward in terms of salary increase.
-Otherwise, it will not.
+The positioning of a person in the salary band may not always be a direct proxy of their positioning within the ladder level, and thus the closeness to a promotion.

 Accountability